Offer available to:

 - Customer-owned pole(s) or conduit, including trenching and backfilling.

-- Service line (conductor) from the transformer to home or meter socket, including inspection fees for the service line (conductor) from the transformer to home or meter socket.
+- Service line (conductor) from the transformer to home or meter socket.

 - Costs associated with disposing of or recycling old equipment that is being replaced under the program.